Lai-etal-lab/academic-kickstart/content/authors/mustafama/_index.md

 # Username (this should match the folder name)
 authors:
-- mamustafa
+- mustafama

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MSc Student, Fulbright Scholar (Spring '20 - Present)
+role: PhD Student (Summer '20 - Present); MSc Student, Fulbright Scholar (Spring '20)

 # Organizations/Affiliations
 organizations: